hero media

 Our premium king room is spacious, featuring a plush king bed with a mint green fabric headboard and subtle pastel-hued artworks above.
 The luggage bench and bedside tables are topped with a gorgeous Terrazzo, and the mini bar is housed within a chic freestanding mint green and timber cabinet (complete with L’OR pod-coffee machine).
 We have a corner lounge and table for enjoying room service (I order a delicious pumpkin and haloumi salad with grilled chicken for a late lunch), a small balcony with furniture and a huge television.

 Hotel bathrooms are getting more attention these days, and ours is no exception.
-With a gorgeous powder blue vanity, taupe-coloured walls and floor with a dark blue feature tile, a spacious walk-in shower, gold tapware and a gold-framed backlit mirror, it’s the type of bathroom you want to get glam in.
+With a gorgeous powder blue vanity, taupe-coloured walls and floor with a dark blue feature tile, a spacious walk-in shower, brass tapware and a gold-framed backlit mirror, it’s the type of bathroom you want to get glam in.
 The shower and basin are stocked with large refillable Apotheke products.

 What facilities does voco Gosford have?